5jt/Tatin/docs/source/index.md

 Besides the Principal Registry, you can [host your own Tatin registry](host.md).

-Tatin is a community project, hosted on GitHub.
+Tatin is itself a community project, hosted on GitHub.
 No one owns it.
 You are very welcome to [contribute](contribute.md) to it.